ZoeLeBlanc/zoeleblanc.github.io/author-zoe.md

 * The rise of 'health' as a discourse in the second half of the twentieth century
 * The use of probablistic statistics to understand historical discourses and events
 * The relationship(s) between local, national, and international
+* The potential for technology to augment historical research

 These are all I can think of the moment, but there's a whole host of questions that I like to spend my day chewing on.

 At the moment, I'm a Canadian expat who is lucky enough to call Nashville, TN home while I complete my doctorate in history at Vanderbilt Univeristy.
 I'm not a huge country music fan, but I've learned to appreciate good musicians - especially if they know how to rock on a banjo.
 I'm a big fan of public radio and broadcasting, and love trying new software and hardware (my home desk has been dubbed the tech graveyard).

 Some of things I'm working on at the moment include: